 Restraint minimisation and safe practice policies and procedures are in place to guide staff in the use of an approved enabler and/or restraint.
 Policy is aimed at using restraint only as a last resort.
 Staff receive regular education and training on restraint minimisation.
-There were no residents with restraint on the day of audit and no residents with an enabler.
+There were thirteen residents with restraint on the day of audit and three residents with and enabler.